 Although Western bentonite in drilling mud is recognized as the highest quality clay for use in mud, the colloidal properties vary, even in the same deposit.
 Variations in properties within a deposit near Colony, Wyoming, as related to the thickness of the overburden, are shown in Fig. 1.
 The specific conductivity and the excess salts are highest at the weathered outcrop, as is the viscosity (yield) and gel development of the muds.
 The effect of drying temperature on the yield (bbl per ton of 15 cp mud) is also noticeable.

 The heterogeneous nature of bentonite was shown by X-ray diffraction patterns and cation-exchange data for several samples of Wyoming bentonite separated into three fractions by centrifuging the suspensions.
-A correlation was observed between the plastic viscosity and gel strength properties as affected by the surface area and the exchangeable cation in centrifuged fractions.
+A correlation was observed between the plastic viscosity and gel strength properties of the mud as affected by the surface area and the exchangeable cation in centrifuged fractions.
 The relatively coarse fractions (least surface area) contained mainly calcium as exchangeable cation and showed distinctly lower viscosity and gel strength than the finer fractions in which sodium was dominant.
 These laboratory studies have been cited to show the necessity for bentonite in drilling mud suppliers to conduct adequate sampling of deposits; maintain large stockpiles; assure thorough mixing of the stockpiles, and carefully control drying, in order to produce a consistent product.

 Mining and Processing.